Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 ## Tracking local and push notification message interactions

 User interactions with local or push notifications can be tracked by invoking the `collectMessageInfo` API.
 After the API is invoked, a network request is made to Campaign that contains the message interaction event.

-For more information on tracking local notification message interactions, see [Implementing local notification tracking](https://helpx.adobe.com/campaign/kb/local-notification-tracking.html#Description).
-For more information on tracking push notification message interactions, see [Push Tracking](https://helpx.adobe.com/campaign/kb/push-tracking.html).
+{% hint style="warning" %}
+The code samples below are provided as examples on how to correctly invoke the `collectMessageInfo` API.
+The Campaign documents on local and push notification tracking are the recommended source for proper local and push notification message tracking.
+The Campaign document regarding local notification tracking can be seen at [Implementing local notification tracking](https://helpx.adobe.com/campaign/kb/local-notification-tracking.html#Description) and the document regarding push notification tracking can be see at [Push Tracking](https://helpx.adobe.com/campaign/kb/push-tracking.html).
+{% endhint %}

 {% tabs %}
 {% tab title="Android" %}